whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Cultivate Your Spiritual Strength.md

 When you can cultivate deep relationships with people and nonhumans, they will give life a deep meaning all on their own.
 Your sacred gifts always matter, but you'll feel more energy to give your gifts when there are grateful people and nonhumans to receive them.

 A person has spiritual strength if they give their deepest love in each moment without holding back, and if they stand for what's right for themselves and others.
-If you really commit to walking that most meaningful path, cultivating that practical aware gratitude, and living in reciprocity, I believe you'll find that spiritual strength that seems so elusive in unhealthy cultures.
+If you really commit to walking that most meaningful path, cultivating that practical aware gratitude, and living in reciprocity, I believe you'll find that spiritual strength that seems so elusive in unhealthy nations.

 ### Healing Ancient Traumas Today
-Every person in every unhealthy culture has ancestors that lived in healthy cultures years, decades, centuries, or millennia ago.
+Every person in every unhealthy nation has ancestors that lived in healthy nations years, decades, centuries, or millennia ago.
 Those ancestors enjoyed a way of life based on these three core spiritual practices, where every moment and every relationship was meaningful, life was full of joyful gratitude, and people gave their deepest love as a normal way of life without holding back.

-At some point, our ancestors suffered something terrible, and eventually the unhealthy culture started to seem "just the way life is."
+At some point, our ancestors suffered something terrible, and eventually the unhealthy nation started to seem "just the way life is."

 It is impossible to recreate the past, and there's no "going back."
 But I believe a profound path of ancient healing comes from building your spiritual strength with others as they build theirs.
 Cultivate that practical aware gratitude, and give your sacred gifts in reciprocity with others who are giving theirs.

 Create the depth of trusting and joyful relationships that once were normal for your ancestors, and could be normal for you now.
 As you walk this path of cultivating your spiritual strength, and you find others to walk it with, you'll begin the Deepest Revolution.
-That shared path will be beautiful no matter what happens, and it's a necessary part of the collective path leading to new healthy cultures where respect is the norm among the people, and between people and the Earth.
+That shared path will be beautiful no matter what happens, and it's a necessary part of the collective path leading to new healthy nations where respect is the norm among the people, and between people and the Earth.

 ### References